architecture-first/boa-showcase/docs/programming/Concepts.md

       - If there is no surrogate key then it cannot get lost, and we cannot have orphan data
         - This eliminates a whole class of show-stopper and hard to fix problems.
         - Granted, we must trust the application to properly store and validate data
-- In Kubernetes there we have control of the pod
+- In Kubernetes we have control of the pod and can handle databases in a different way
   - For instance, it is possible to embed a database in the pod itself if the data is only used by the Actor or microservice
     - The database in this case is likely changed in lock step with the code.
       - This reduces the chance for application vs. database sync problems